jaredwarren/rpi_music/README.md

 [] clean/delete logs, view logs in ui
 [] automate push build to pi, restart
 [] Documentation and cleanup
-[] add more to config page, clean up
+[] add more to config page, like...

+## Playlist
 [] Playlist - create, edit, update local play list
 [] Playlist - download from youtube
 [] player queue, add mode to enqueue songs

 ## Case
 [] add stl's to repo
-[] add USB port to allow power to speaker
+[] add USB port to stl to allow power to speaker

 ## Nice to have
 [] logs and stats
-[] from phone check existing card, and other card management [] mobile friendly ui
+ - add page to view logs/stats
+[] Write url to card
+ - wouldn't need a db.
+[] push notification to android
+ - push to see what's playing, etc.
+[] see if I can control led on rfid, or add another led to rpi

+## Player on phone
 [] create player bar on all?
-[] Write to card url/name????
-[] push notification to android
-[] uninstall pulseaudio
-[] see if I can control led on rfid, or add another led to rpi [] re-do ui to be more like yt-music app
+[] re-do ui to be more like yt-music app

 # Helpful links